|

 our TechNote About Bandwidth

-baud rate (pronounced "bawd"; after Baudot
+for more information. baud rate (pronounced "bawd"; after Baudot

 Code named for the French telegrapher Emile Baudot, 1845-1903)